 Learn about Così Fan Tutte

 An understanding of Mozart’s Così Fan Tutte is required in order to comprehend the themes and purpose of Louis Nowra’s play, Così.
 The most significant connection between the two pieces is love and fidelity.
-Much alike the men in Così Fan Tutte, Lewis is confronted with a similar experience where his partner, Lucy is having an affair with his friend, Nick.
+Much like the men in Così Fan Tutte, Lewis is confronted with a similar experience where his partner, Lucy, is having an affair with his friend, Nick.
 However, while there are many similarities, there are also considerable differences.
-Make sure that while studying Così, comparisons are made between the themes, setting / time and dialogue.
-Furthermore, listen to Così fan tutte.
-Hearing the opera can help auditory learners gain insight into the emotions and thoughts of the characters via pitch, rhythm etc.
+Make sure that while studying Così, comparisons are made between the themes, setting/time and dialogue.
+Furthermore, listen to Così Fan Tutte.
+Hearing the opera can help auditory learners gain insight into the emotions and thoughts of the characters via pitch, rhythm, etc.

 Appreciate that Così is a play